Consumer Warning: The Pink Panther Buys a New Laptop

 “Now you have.

-“A coupon for your store for $250 …Or at your level, I must turn over the then $2400 laptop with theoretically wiped hard drive leaving me without internet access… Pass.”
+“A coupon for your store for $250 …Or, at your level, I must turn over the then $2400 laptop with a theoretically wiped hard drive, leaving me without internet access… Pass.”

 I ended contact and they closed my case last week.
 It was clear that continuing was pointless.
 I took comfort in knowing the HP tapes were played and my account could not be contradicted…but how they tried.